-C. The HOC shall host a BHI Site Walk and presentation by the Applicant to the APO.
+C. The HOC shall host a BHI Site Walk and presentation by the Applicant to the APO and DRB.
 The Owner or Contract Purchaser shall attend this meeting.

+Site Visual Aid/Staking Requirements &

+The story pole and staking plan shall be provided to the HOC for review prior to installing the following site visual aids and staking.

+Story poles with ropes and flagging demonstrating the main ridge height and highest point on each structure shall be erected seven (7) days prior to the Site Walk.

+Locate the center of the Building Site as verified by a surveyor

+Driveway centerline stationing main road where driveway leaves the road and up to house

+Drainage and culvert schematic

+Cut limits and retaining walls

+Proposed address monument location

+Locations of the corners of the Residence or major Improvement

+Where applicable, when a designated building site is proposed for relocation, the location of the designated and proposed building sites

+All plants proposed for transplanting marked using blue flags and their respective locations for transplanting staked

+Any trees to be removed are to be marked with red flagging

+Other depictions and designations directed by the HOC Manager

+Surveyors shall survey the locations of the HOC approved story pole and staking plan prior to placing the story poles and staking.

 D. The APO shall submit the Accepted Request or Opposed Request Form to HOC within seven (7) days of the presentation.

 E. Accepted Request.
-If all APOs submit an Accepted Request the BHI the Application shall be agendized for DRB review and the DRB may grant the BHI.
-A Site Walk with Visual Aids may be required at the HOC’s discretion.
+If all APOs submit an Accepted Request to the BHI the Application shall be agendized for DRB review at the next regularly scheduled monthly meeting.
+The DRB may grant the BHI.

 F. Opposed Request.
 If one or more APOs submits an Opposed Request, the Application will not be agendized for DRB review unless an arbitrator, following the Building Site Arbitration Rules and Procedures, issues an award determining that the requested BHI is necessary for the development of the Lot due to unanticipated and extraordinary conditions.
 (See 7.7.8 Building Site Arbitration Rules and Procedures for BSE/BSR/BHI.)

+G. No Response From APO.
+If an Adjacent Property Owner (APO) does not submit comments or a response after two (2) notices from the HOC requesting feedback on a BSE/R application, the APO shall be deemed to have no objection to the application for purposes of the current review.
+Such non-response may be treated as an Accepted Request and the Design Review Board (DRB) may proceed with its review and decision.
+However, an APO's failure to respond shall not preclude the APO from attending any subsequent DRB meeting, providing comments, or raising concerns regarding the application prior to final DRB action.

-G. Building Height Covenant Amendment.
-If the BHI is approved by the DRB, the HOC shall prepare a revised Building Height Covenant reflecting the BHI which shall be executed by the BOD and the Applicant and recorded with San Miguel County immediately after the San Miguel County Building Permit has been acquired.
+H. Building Height Covenant Amendment.
+If the BHI is approved by the DRB, the HOC shall prepare a revised Building Height Covenant reflecting the BHI which shall be executed by the HOC and the Applicant and recorded with San Miguel County immediately after the San Miguel County Building Permit has been acquired.

 7.6.5 DRB Review Criteria and Standards for BHI.
 The DRB shall consider the following when reviewing a BHI Application: